Matteozara/Why_dont_you_speak/README.md

 <br>

 ## Results
-The results is shown directly in the Andoird application (where there is also the possibility to save it in the gallery), but is also saved inside the <i>server_application/final_results</i> on server side.
+The result is shown directly in the Andoird application (where there is also the possibility to save it in the gallery), but is also saved inside the <i>server_application/final_results</i> on server side.
-Here there is an example of deep fake generated, if you want to see more look inside the <i>"Deep fake Results" </i> folder.
+Here there are two examples of deep fake generated, if you want to see more look inside the <i>"Deep fake Results" </i> folder.

 https://github.com/Matteozara/Why_dont_you_speak/assets/74371691/f24b4a87-366f-4a1b-a444-ddda50077f74